 Plus500 and Risk Management

-Plus500 don’t provide much information on their website in relation to execution speed however speed might not be so as important from a trader’s perspective.
+Plus500 doesn’t provide much information on their website about execution speed however speed might not be so as important from a trader’s perspective.
 Below we list the risk management features on offer by Plus500 and note if also available with IC Markets.

 Pending Order (Profit Limit and Stop Loss) – Price Level can be set when opening a new position.
 This order allows you to set a specific rate your position will close.
 This helps protect profits and minimise losses.
-Pending orders does not mean Slippage’ won’t occur.
+A pending order does not mean slippage’ won’t occur.